 If you’re looking for a little pick-me-up, you may want to forget the cup of coffee and opt for citrus instead.

-Scents like lemon and orange are known for their Vitamin C properties, but another of our mood boosting anxiety tips is the research that shows simply inhaling citrus boosts energy and elevates mood.
+Scents like lemon and orange are known for their Vitamin C properties, but research shows that inhaling pure citrus essential oils7Citrus Essential Oils in Aromatherapy: Therapeutic Effects and Mechanisms boosts energy and elevates mood.

 Vanilla may sometimes be thought of as bland, but this scent is anything but.
-Another of our mood boosting anxiety tips is that Vanilla is superb when it comes to boosting our happiness levels.
+Vanilla is superb when it comes to boosting our happiness levels.

-In one study researchers found that inhaling vanilla bean elevated participants’ feelings of joy and relaxation.
+In one study researchers found that inhaling vanilla bean8Influence of Fragrances on Human Psychophysiological Activity: With Special Reference to Human Electroencephalographic Response essential oil elevated participants’ feelings of joy and relaxation.

 The results were measured through mood mapping, which included emotions ranging from happiness and stimulation to apathy and irritation.